PnB Rock’s stolen chain could help lead police to his killer

 Police are still working to track down the person responsible for killing rapper PnB Rock at a South L.A.
-Roscoe’s Chicken and Waffles on Monday, but they’re hopeful that the musician’s distinctive diamond-encrusted chain might help.
+Roscoe’s Chicken and Waffles, but they’re hopeful that the musician’s distinctive diamond-encrusted chain might help.

-PnB Rock, whose birth name is Rakim Hasheem Allen, was shot while he was being robbed of his jewelry.

-Now the Los Angeles Police Department is on the hunt for that custom chain and any other jewelry that may have been taken.
+Now the Los Angeles Police Department is on the hunt for that custom chain and any other jewelry that may have been taken during Monday’s deadly robbery.

-Pawn shops have been told to look out for the items stolen during the robbery, the Los Angeles Times reports.
+Pawn shops have been told to look out for the stolen items, the Los Angeles Times reports.

 Defense attorney Mark Reichel noted that it would “obviously” be a poor decision to try to pawn such a unique piece of jewelry right now, as police have “the pawn shops blanketed.”

-Pawn shops are required by law to report items they believe have been stolen, and an online database allows police to cross-reference the items.
+Pawn shops are required by law to report items they believe were stolen, and an online database allows police to cross-reference the items.

 “They get something significant, it’s personal property, they’re purchasing it.
 They have to report daily and if they don’t, it’s a misdemeanor for failure to report,” he said.

-While the chain popping up in a pawn shop would certainly help the police’s efforts, other rappers are suggesting their colleagues avoid becoming the next victim.
+While the chain turning up in a pawn shop would certainly help the police’s efforts, other rappers are suggesting their colleagues avoid becoming the next victim.

 South L.A. rapper and actor Ice-T took to Twitter with a simple tip.

 “People are still hitting me up about my comments about LA Gang culture.
 If you NOTICE, LA rappers don’t wear a lotta Jewelry… Me, Snoop, Cube, Dre, Game, Kendrick.
 The list goes on..
 It’s not cause we’re broke.
 LA is just a Dangerous place, rapper or not.
-Why test the streets,” he wrote.
+Why test the streets,” the hip hop legend wrote.

-Reichel agreed with the “6 in the Mornin'” musician’s assessment, adding that some of his clients also make the decision to forgo flashy jewelry in SoCal.
+Reichel agreed with Ice-T’s assessment, adding that some of his clients also make the decision to forgo flashy jewelry in Southern California.

 “There’s no dispute in my book, and I do represent some of the rappers that live in Los Angeles now, and they don’t wear their stuff out in Los Angeles.
 In fact, they’ve been the victims of break-ins to their house to try to get that jewelry,” he said.